B13rg/B13rg.github.io/_posts/2019-2-28-QUIC-setup-and-testing.md

 To capture packets, I used wireshark.
 In order to be able to capture quic packets, you will need to download version >= 3.0.0.
 My copy of wireshark is at 3.0.0rc1 (v3.0.0rc1-0-g8ec01dea).

-When capturing those packets, be sure to filter the traffice to quic only by typing in `quic` in the filter bar.
+When capturing those packets, be sure to filter the traffic to quic only by typing in `quic` in the filter bar.
 This is how I captured the pcaps.

 ### Spindump